(716) 759-4529 Tap to Call — Free Consultation

 Business interests: If a spouse owns or co-owns a business, it must be valued.
 Courts typically use one of three approaches — income, market, or asset-based valuation — often requiring a forensic accountant or certified business valuator.

 Retirement accounts: The marital portion of 401(k)s, pensions, and IRAs is divisible.
-Dividing these accounts typically requires a Qualified Domestic Relations Order (QDRO), a specialized court order sent to the plan administrator.
+401(k)s, 403(b)s and pensions require a Qualified Domestic Relations Order (QDRO), a specialized court order sent to the plan administrator.

 Stock options and deferred compensation: These require analysis of when they were granted and when they vested relative to the marriage.